Land0fChocolate/NewEmeraldRomHack/README.md

 - Groomer service to raise Pokemon friendship is added.
 - IV buffer service added.
 Bottle Caps are used to trade for this service.
 A Pokemon can gain 8 IVs per Bottle Cap, or have all their IVs set to max with a Gold Bottle Cap.
 - Better berry trees
-	- Yield rates have increased.
+	- Yield rates have increased, and are doubled after becoming champion.
 	- Interaction with berry trees and soil patches is quicker.
 	- Rain waters berry trees.
 - Ice types have their special defense boosted by 50% in hail.